 4. Scrub away the mess with a toilet brush

-The next step is to use the toilet brush and bowl cleaner again before flushing.
-The aim of this is to loosen any of the dirt and hard water so that it will easily lift off and flush away.
-It's important to note here that if you still see stained areas, repeat step three above until the stain has disappeared.
-For really stubborn stains that may have been there a while, it could take multiple tries.
+The next step is to use the toilet brush and bowl cleaner or your natural cleaning solution, again before flushing.
+The aim of this is to loosen any dirt and hard water so that it will easily lift off and flush away.

 5. Clean the rest of the toilet

 Now that you have removed the staining, it's a good idea to give your toilet a general clean.
 Starting from the top of the toilet at the tank, begin spraying your disinfecting all-purpose cleaner.
 We recommend choosing a natural solution to avoid harsh chemicals.